ortk95/planetmapper/docs/common_issues.rst

 Installation issues
 ===================
-PlanetMapper requires a minimim Python version of 3.10, so if you get `ERROR: No matching distribution found for planetmapper` when trying to :ref:`install PlanetMapper <installation>`, it is likely that your python version is too old.
+PlanetMapper requires a minimum Python version of 3.10, so if you get `ERROR: No matching distribution found for planetmapper` when trying to :ref:`install PlanetMapper <installation>`, it is likely that your python version is too old.
 You can check your Python version by running `python3 --version` in a terminal.

 SPICE Errors